Sye0w/Angular_API-Master/README.md

 - Interaction with JSONPlaceholder API for CRUD operations on posts and comments
 - Efficient error handling and user-friendly error messages
-- Mock authentication using HTTP interceptors
+- Mock authentication using HTTP interceptors for debugging purpose as well
-- Inifinites scrolling to enhance user experience
+- Inifinite scrolling to enhance user experience
 - Pagination for listing posts (optional)
 - Simple caching mechanism for optimizing API requests
 - Environment-specific configurations